milesj/packemon/website/docs/init.md

 Init supports the following command line options.

-- `--force` - Override packages that have already been configured.
+- `--force` - Override if already been configured.
 - `--skipPrivate` - Skip `private` packages from being configured.